Skip to main content

 Marine Impacts Analysis

-This information informs decision-making processes at the local, state, and federal levels related to marine hazard event response and relief and can be used to inform national-scale efforts to quantify the socioeconomic impacts of and measure community vulnerability and resiliency to these types of marine hazard events.
+This information informs decision-making processes related to biological event response and can be used to inform national-scale efforts to understand vulnerability and socio-economic impacts associated with these types of events.

 Information about current projects as well as recent EIAP reports and academic publications in this topic area can be found on this page.